The best Hasselblad camera in 2023: for professional and advanced photographers

 For years, these cameras had a niche popularity, with a reputation for being impressive on the inside, but horribly bulky and impossibly expensive.
 However, the best Hasselblad cameras no longer fit this description.

-Hasselblad has been around since 1841, but it didn't become a brand name until the owner's son Victor Hasselblad started its camera division, fast forward 181 years later, and Hasselblad is possible one of the best-known and recognized camera brands in existence.
-It is best known for sending its best film cameras of the time to space with the Apollo mission, when humans first landed on the moon – all of those images were taken with modified Hasselblad cameras.
+Hasselblad has been around since 1841, but it didn't become a brand name until the owner's son Victor Hasselblad started its camera division.
+Fast forward 181 years later, and Hasselblad is possible one of the best-known and recognized camera brands in existence.
+It is best known for sending its best film cameras into space, when man first landed on the moon – all of those images were taken with modified Hasselblad cameras.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.